 Portsmouth New Theatre Royal

-The theatre was originally built in 1884 and extensively re-designed and enlarged by Frank Matcham in 1900.
-After a career as a theatre and short spells as a cinema, film set and a boxing arena and back to a theatre in the late 1960’s the stage was destroyed by fire in 1972 but the auditorium was saved by the fire curtain.
-It remained unused and decaying until 1986/7 when a thrust stage was built and the theatre was used again as a performance venue.
-Between 2014 and 2015 in a collaboration between the adjacent University of Portsmouth and Portsmouth City Council with other stakeholders the theatre had a new stagehouse, offices and rehearsal studio built and the front of house areas refurbished.
+The beautiful Victorian theatre was originally built in 1884 and extensively re-designed and enlarged by Frank Matcham in 1900.
+Used as a theatre for many years, it then became a cinema, film set, and a boxing arena and then back to a theatre in the late 1960’s.
+In 1972, the stage was destroyed by fire.
+Thankfully the auditorium was saved by the fire curtain, however, the theatre closed and remained unused and decaying until 1986 when a thrust stage was built and its first live performance for 20 years took place.

-Working directly for the theatre, National Stage Technology provided some additional audio wiring, show relay, Intercom, backstage paging, an EV main house sound system also lighting, rigging, audio and video infrastructure in the newly built Minghella studio.
+Working directly for the theatre, Torpedo Factory Group, Audio Visual and Stage Technology specialists, provided the lighting, rigging, audio and video infrastructure, audio wiring, show relay, Intercom, backstage paging, an EV main house sound system.

 The New Theatre Royal has been returned to its former glory and is now a dynamic, state-of-the-art venue.
 Once again, world-class actors and directors can come to develop and rehearse productions.

 The lighting and sound technology installed by the Torpedo Factory Group creates a perfect mix of unique heritage and 21st-century technology delivering stunning audio visual to create the ideal, flexible venue and is consistently sold out and in use.

 In fact, the University of Portsmouth liked the new facilities at the theatre so much they have re-located their performing arts teaching facilities to next door.